fxlv/reican/README.md

 Reican goes and finds stuff from your logs.
 Not much here yet but soon the Reican will be able to do useful stuff.

+Idea is to write something that helps getting immediate, but basic, understanding of what is happening in a specific log file.

+For example, has the log volume always been like this?
+Easy way to check is to run Reican with no filter - this will gove you sort of a breakdown per hour.

+If there's something more specific you're looking for, filtering by string provides the same per-hour bucketing, but this time only for lines that match your filter string.

+Hopefully this will grow into something useful eventually, but for now I use this project to learn more about testing and TDD.

+## Getting started

+Just clone and run `./setup.sh` to handle the dependencies.
+Afterwards `./reican.py <log_file_name>` is all you need to get going.

 ## Timestamps

 Supported formats: